politicsliberal

 USASunday, May 24, 2026

-Money is part of it.
-FIFA’s 2026 tournament is expected to pull in billions from sponsors like Adidas and Coca-Cola.
-Host cities foot the bill for security and infrastructure, while FIFA protects its commercial turf.
+FIFA’s 2026 World Cup is projected to pull in billions from sponsors like Adidas and Coca-Cola.
+Host cities foot the bill for security, infrastructure, and compliance—all while FIFA protects its commercial empire.
 The result?
 A city that works—but only for paying guests.

-After the final match, the barriers come down.
-The cameras disappear.
-The sponsors leave.
-And the cities return to their usual struggles—proving that order isn’t impossible, just inconvenient when no one’s watching.
+Once the final whistle blows, the barriers vanish.
+Cameras go dark.
+Sponsors pack up.
+And the cities return to their familiar struggles—proving that order isn’t impossible.
+It’s just inconvenient when no one’s watching.

 Actions